-Kenya's devolved system of governance, which was instituted with the creation of 47 counties in 2013, offers great promise towards addressing issues related to marginalisation, equity, accountability, environment and climate change.
-The first five years of devolution (2013-17) provided for the rapid and effective establishment of the county governments.
+Kenya's devolved system of governance, which was instituted with the creation of 47 counties in 2013, offers great promise towards addressing issues related to marginalization, equity, accountability, environment and climate change.
+The first five years of devolution (2013-17) provided for the rapid and effective establishment of the county governments including capacity development, policy and legislation to support the devolved structures and functions.
 This was followed by the second phase (2018 - 22) which focuses on the strengthening of institutional and human capacity at national and county levels to address these social, accountability, and environmental issues.

 Human development since the advent of devolution has significantly improved.
 The improvement has been uneven across counties, with the vastly arid and semi-arid northern frontier counties lagging.
-Poverty rates remain above 80% in these remote, arid and sparsely populated counties where poverty levels adversely affect women, children, marginalised communities and other vulnerable groups.

-To address the urgent human development challenges of the most marginalised, UNDP, UN Women and UNICEF incepted the Consolidating Gains and Deepening Devolution in Kenya Programme (Joint UNDP-UN

-Women-UNICEF Devolution Programme - JDP) to target 14 of the most marginalised counties directly.
+Poverty rates remain above 80% in these remote, arid and sparsely populated counties where poverty levels adversely affect women, children, marginalized communities and other vulnerable groups.
+To address the urgent human development challenges of the most marginalized, UNDP, UN Women and UNICEF developed the Consolidating Gains and Deepening Devolution in Kenya Programme (Joint UNDP-UN Women-UNICEF Devolution Programme - JDP) to target 141 of the most marginalized counties directly.
 The programme has supported the 14 counties to develop and implement policies, plans and strategies that address equity, inclusivity, accountability and environmental issues while at the same time streamlining revenue collection and budgeting processes.

-The programme is implemented by National and County Government partners and non-state actors through a national implementation modality (NIM).
-Some of the partners include the Ministry of Devolution (MoD), State Department for Gender Affairs, Council of Governors (CoG), Kenya School of Government (KSG), the County Assemblies Forum (CAF), Commission on Revenue Allocation, Office of the Auditor General, Office of the Controller of Budget, Kenya Institute of Policy Analysis and Research (KIPPRA) and Kenya National Bureau of Statistics (KNBS).
+The programme is implemented by National and County Government partners and non-state actors, through a national implementation modality (NIM).
+Some of the partners include the Ministry of Devolution (MoD), which is the main implementing partner, State Department for Gender Affairs, Council of Governors (CoG), Kenya School of Government (KSG), the County Assemblies Forum (CAF), Commission on Revenue Allocation, Office of the Auditor General, Office of the Controller of Budget, Kenya Institute of Policy Analysis and Research (KIPPRA) and Kenya National Bureau of Statistics (KNBS).

-The programme is founded on the realisation that devolution and marginalisation are complex issues that are best addressed through a joint programme combining the strengths of multiple UN agencies, national government stakeholders and county government institutions with expertise in key sectors and lead roles in the achievement of Sustainable Development Goals.
-The Joint programming was also a recommendation by the mid-term evaluation of the Strengthening Devolved Governance in Kenya project and the midterm and end-term evaluations of the Integrated Support Programme to the Devolution Process in Kenya project.
+The programme is founded on the realization that devolution and marginalization are complex issues that are best addressed through a joint programme combining the strengths of multiple UN agencies, national government stakeholders and county government institutions with expertise in key sectors and lead roles in the achievement of Sustainable Development Goals.
+The Joint programming was also a recommendation by the mid-term evaluation of the Strengthening Devolved Governance in Kenya project and the midterm and end term evaluations of the Integrated Support Programme to the Devolution Process in Kenya project.